go-gorm/gorm.io/pages/docs/method_chaining.md

 ## New Session Mode

-After new initialized `*gorm.DB` or a `New Session Method`, following methods call will create a new `Statement` instance instead of using current one
+After new initialized `*gorm.DB` or a `New Session Method`, following methods call will create a new `Statement` instance instead of using the current one

 GROM defined `Session`, `WithContext`, `Debug` methods as `New Session Method`, refer [Session](session.html) for more details